ANCAD Annual Report 2026

 Engagement

 Aotearoa New Zealand is a nation rich in cultural diversity, with its population identifying with a wide array of ethnicities and speaking over 150 languages, as highlighted by the 2023 Census.
 Almost 30% of New Zealanders were born overseas, reflecting the nation’s increasingly multicultural identity.
-Among these diverse groups, the histories and contributions of Chinese, faith-based, and wider Asian communities stand out as integral to the nation’s social and economic fabric.
-The Ethnic Community Engagement Programme focuses on reaching ethnic migrant and former refugee communities across Auckland and Aotearoa, increasing their awareness of ANCAD’s services and creating pathways to build capability, connection, and confidence.
+Among these diverse groups, the histories, and contributions of Chinese, faith-based, and wider Asian communities stand out as integral to the nation’s social and economic fabric.
+The Ethnic Community Engagement Programme focuses on reaching ethnic migrant and former refugee communities across Auckland and Aotearoa, increasing their awareness of ANCAD’s services, and creating pathways to build capability, connection, and confidence.
 Many of these communities are underserved, often unaware of the support available to them, and face barriers in accessing funding, governance support, or community infrastructure.
-Between April 1 and March 31, the programme delivered 398 engagements with ethnic community groups throughout New Zealand.
-As a result, Somali, Rohingya, Afghani, and Chinese communities have participated in the Community Accounting Programme, receiving mentorship and hands-on support to develop financial systems, apply for funding, and build internal governance.
-This work relies heavily on trust-based relationships, often requiring cultural navigation and sustained community presence to ensure successful outcomes.
+Over the past financial year, our work has continued to strengthen ethnic community capability, connection, and access to practical support across Aotearoa.
+A total of 298 ethnic engagements were made, reflecting strong and ongoing relationships with communities, organisations, and sector partners.

 Capacity building